intergoro/intergoro.github.io/pages/about.md

 # **About Me**

-I am a PhD student in computer science and statistics at Università Bocconi (Milan).
+I am currently a PhD student in Statistics and Computer Science at the Bocconi University.

 You can download my full [CV here]({{ site.url }}/resume.pdf).